Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Trading under Collateralization and Close-Out Netting

 with close-out amount evaluated as the collateral price, so that

 Then, from the CBVA price equation we get

-We thus obtain \begin{proposition}{\bf (Perfect collateralization)} Under perfect collateralization, namely collateralization in continuous time, with continuous mark-to-market of the portfolio in time (and at the default event in particular, {\emph i.e.} without instantaneous contagion), and with collateral account inclusive of margining costs at any time, we obtain
+We thus obtain that under perfect collateralization, namely collateralization in continuous time, with continuous mark-to-market of the portfolio in time (and at the default event in particular, {\emph i.e.} without instantaneous contagion), and with collateral account inclusive of margining costs at any time, we obtain